 Brandi gets a kick out of being “quirky” and believes that everyone deserves a sense of connection, belonging, and an opportunity to be loved.
 Brandi is passionate about being a voice for the voiceless and has been working in social justice movement for over a decade – with both grassroots and grasstops stakeholders – primarily around issues that affect women and she isn’t planning on stopping anytime soon.

-She has a Bachelor’s and Master’s degree in social work from West Texas A&M University.
-She serves on the board of the Prisoner Reentry Program, Texas Panhandle Centers, and the West Texas Area Health Education Centers.
-She serves on the Panhandle Suicide Prevention Committee and the committee for the Annual Child Abuse Prevention Conference.
+Amy currently serves on the boards of Texas Panhandle Centers Behavioral and Developmental Health and the Randall County Prisoner Reentry and Education Program.
+She also serves on the West Texas Area Health Education Center Advisory Committee, the Texas Panhandle Suicide Prevention Coalition Committee and the committee for the Annual Child Abuse Prevention Conference.
+Amy previously served on the board of FSS.

-Amy is married to husband, Chris, and has three boys - Dylan, Jacob, and Josh.
-In her spare time, she enjoys boxing workouts, reading, cooking, and staying busy with her boys' activities.
+Ms. Hord is married to husband, Chris, and has three boys – Dylan, Jacob, and Josh.
+In her spare time, Amy enjoys boxing workouts, reading, cooking, and staying busy with her boys’ activities.

 Verlene S. Dickson was born and raised in Borger, Texas.
 She enlisted into the United States Army on 30 July 1986 and completed Basic Training at Fort Jackson, South Carolina and Advanced Individual Training at Fort Lee, Virginia.